Whilst arbitration is a recognised form of dispute resolution in Luxembourg, litigation is mostly used by domestic parties.

 In the event parties have not made derogations to the general provisions for the ordinary courts either in their arbitration agreement or in the terms of reference, the relevant supplementary rules of the NCCP will apply.
 The relevant rules are as follows.

-As pointed out above, parties are free to derogate to these general provisions of the courts.
+As pointed out, parties are free to derogate to these general provisions of the courts.

-On a separate note, arbitrators cannot rule on whether a document is false or forged or even examine documents with such aim (Article 1236 NCCP).
+On a separate note, arbitrators cannot rule on whether a document is false or forged or even examine documents with such aim (Article 1236 of the NCCP).

 The arbitral tribunal does not have powers of compulsion in respect of production of documents or the attendance of witnesses either before or at the hearing.
 There is no difference in that respect between parties to the arbitration and non-parties.
 No provisions prevent the arbitrators to draw adverse inference from a failure by a party to comply with a request of evidence production – ie, the arbitrators may interpret this behaviour to the advantage of the other party.

 The only coercive power which could potentially be used by an arbitrator, even though the question has yet to be submitted to the courts, is the possibility to order a party to produce accounting records (Article 19 of the Luxembourg Commercial Code).

 The confidentiality of arbitration is not anchored in Luxembourg law.

 It should nonetheless be noted that in enforcement proceedings before Luxembourg courts, the arbitral award and the arbitration agreement are not part of the public record.
 However, once a party files an application for annulment of an arbitral award or an appeal against the ex parte decision granting recognition of the arbitral award, the existence of the proceedings becomes part of the public record.